Antithesis of a revelation, 2025

 The house was ablaze, but I feared looking back.
 What if I too was a pillar of salt?

-For several years, my work pulled back– away from the specifics of my lived experiences and onto more universal topics.
-Resentment kept me from focusing on this, now foreign, domestic landscape.
+For several years, my work pulled back—away from the specifics of my lived experiences and onto more universal topics.
+Resentment kept me from focusing on this now foreign domestic landscape.
 Still, I photographed.
 The resulting images are a collection of dissociative moments.
-My camera had become a form of armor– taking me outside of the present and allowing me to exist alongside my father.
-We made pictures as a way to avoid deeper conversations.
-The camera a cartographic tool for navigating our collective guilt.
-Antithesis of a Revelation offers a cathartic examination of what it means to simultaneously grow together while drifting apart.
+My camera had become a form of armor.
+It took me outside of the present and allowed me to exist alongside my father, a cartographic tool for navigating our collective guilt.